-Many of us have our Christmas traditions, including personal ones we’ve established with friends and family over the years.
+Many of us have annual Christmas traditions, including personal ones we’ve established with friends and family over the years.
 Then, there are also those distinctly British ones – such as seeing a pantomime or watching the Royal Christmas Speech.

-But with an estimated 160 countries celebrating Christmas worldwide, there are plenty of other unique traditions that you might not know about – from the eerie Mari Lywd ceremony in South Wales to Catalonia’s pooping log.
+But with an estimated 160 countries celebrating Christmas worldwide, there are plenty of other unique traditions that you might not know about – from the eerie Mari Lwyd ceremony in South Wales to Catalonia’s pooping log.

 1. The Krampus Run – Germany and Austria

 Come November in the UK, many of us transition from the spooky shenanigans of Halloween to the fun and festive mood of Christmas.
-But for some of the alpine communities of Central Europe – such as those in Germany and Austria – Christmas takes on a unique blend of merriment and the macabre.
+But, for some of the alpine communities of Central Europe – such as those in Germany and Austria – Christmas takes on a unique blend of merriment and the macabre.

 According to legend, Krampus, the horned, goat-footed companion of Saint Nicholas, makes his appearance during Christmas.